clusterinthecloud/docs/source/running.rst

    [citc@mgmt ~]$ sudo get_secrets

-Once you are logged in, you can find a dashboard showing the state of nodes by clicking on "Home ▾" and selecting "Slurm".
+Once you are logged in, you can find a dashboard showing the state of nodes by clicking on "Home" in the top-left and selecting "Slurm".

 Reporting issues
 ----------------